Nasir-afridi/React-Dev-Journey/README.md

 2: do some exercises on the conditions and logical operators.
 3: learn the syntax of for, while, do..while, loops and understand how its working.
 4: Completed the exercises.

+....Day__3....
+1:understand how to declare, call functions.
+2:learn how to return something from function.
+3:understanding Arrow functions.